CCB-SB/plsdb/README.md

     - Create the BlastDB of rMLST allele sequences
         - The FASTAs are **NOT** downloaded by the pipeline (see the "Requirements" section above)
     - The plasmid sequences are aligned against the rMLST allele sequences
-    - Records having more than 5 unique rMLST loci are searched in NCBI chromosomal sequences using BLASTn
+    - Records having more than 5 unique rMLST loci are searched in NCBI chromosomal sequences using BLASTn (remote access)
     - Records with hits are removed
 - Plasmid nucleotide sequences:
     - Create a new FASTA with nucl. sequences of remained plasmids
     - Annotate using ABRicate:
         - BLASTn search in DBs provided by ABRicate
         - Hits are processed and filtered, and collected in one file
+            - PlasmidFinder hits: best hit per replicon (for each plasmid record)
     - Annotate using pMLST:
-        - Find best PlasmidFinder hit and use the associated pMLST scheme
+        - For each found replicon use the associated pMLST scheme (if available)
-        - Use `mlst` to perform the pMLST analysis and process the results
+        - Use `mlst` to perform the pMLST analysis
+        - Process the results
+            - Set IncF ST according to the FAB formula (**Villa et al.**)
     - Create BLAST database file from plasmid FASTA
     - Create sketches from plasmid FASTA using Mash
 - List of similar plasmids: